 The Association of the Federal Bar of New Jersey’s annual United States District Court Judicial Conference is held each Spring.

 This year’s conference will be held on Thursday, March 22, 2018.
 This lively professional and educational forum for attorneys and jurists is always an opportunity to gather together and discuss issues of mutual interest.
-Mark your calendars now for next year’s event on Thursday, March 22, 2018.

 Our annual Spring event provides varied and practical training to members of the federal bar, including continuing legal education credits for attorneys licensed in New Jersey, New York, and Pennsylvania.
 Each year the Chief Judge of the District delivers an annual “State of the Court System” address.